sorressean/Aspen/README.md

 ## Is Aspen ready-to-use?
 The short answer is probably not.
 The even longer answer is no; Aspen is currently in development, and as such is not ready for primetime.
 We still welcome anyone who wishes to use it; if you would like to contribute to the engine, we would greatly appreciate any contributions.
 Our todo list can     be found [here](https://github.com/sorressean/aspen/wiki/todo).
 You are more than welcome to work on any of those, as well as any other section of your choosing.

 ## Community
 We do not currently have a mailing list in place for discussions; you can find us on IRC: irc.freenode.net, #aspenmud.

+## Support the project
+This project is essentially driven by one developer; I have a lot of other constraints on my time, as much as I'd like to dedicate full-time to this project.
+If you are interested in this project, please feel free to either donate or get in touch with me, I'd love to know how it is being used.
+If you wish to donate, you may do so [here](http://tysdomain.com/page/donate).